anthrax3/ec2-puppet-deploy/README.md

 tags).
 What tags you use to identify your puppet masters can be configured in the `config.yaml` file.

-The script uses `boto` to dynamically find your puppetmasters and jumpboxes, then uses `fabric` to run a set of commands (defined in `config.yaml`) on the puppet masters of a given environment, using the jumpbox as a SSH gateway into that environment.
+The script uses `boto` to dynamically find your puppet masters and jumpboxes, then uses `fabric` to run a set of commands (defined in `config.yaml`) on the puppet masters of a given environment, using the jumpbox as a SSH gateway into that environment.